-Our plan has translation services available to answer questions from non-English speaking members.
-Our OptumRx Member Services has special telephone equipment that is used for people who have difficulties with hearing or speaking.
-We can also give you information in Braille, in large print, or other alternate formats if you need it upon request.
+Our plan has free interpreter (translation) services available to answer questions from non-English-speaking members.
+OptumRx has special telephone equipment that is used for people who have difficulty hearing or speaking.
+Upon request, we can also give you information in braille, large print, or other alternate formats at no cost if you need it.